AbbeyWiz/WhiteboxGhost/README.md

 This allows the features to be merged into your local fork independently.
 The master branch merges all of the feature branches.

+It should be noted that there has been [some discussion](https://github.com/TryGhost/Ghost/issues/1474) regarding an App (aka plug-in) framework for Ghost.
+This would seem like a logical way to implement the Twitter functionality in particular.
+But unfortunately the app framework isn't at a stage to make it a reality for a feature like the Twitter integration.
+The Twitter integration would require the following from the Ghost App framework:

+* Ability to add fields to database schema
+* Ability to add routes for OAuth callbacks
+* Ability to add settings (settings are used to store the access token)
+* Ability to add fields the system settings UI
+* Ability to add custom logic when posts are created or updated

 ### AdminRoot branch

 This branch provides the ability to configure the location of the admin pages in Ghost.
 See the discussion of this